Highlighter

 You can also set the colour of the pen or highlighter.

-When you have finished editing the highlighter file, you must click on the SAVE button in the tools menu.
+When you have finished editing the highlighter file, you must click on the SAVE button in the toolbar.
 You can then return to the song display to view the note.